gilfree/pytest-isolate/README.md

 Or:

-    pytest --isolate-timeout 10 --isolate-mem-limit 1000000
+    pytest --isolate-timeout 10 --isolate-mem-limit 1000000 --isolate-cpu-limit 10

-To set a timeout to every test in addition to forking.
+To set a timeout to every test in addition to forking, and limit to 10 cpu seconds.

 > Note:
 >